Guhan-SenSam/KivAds/README.md

 to `distributionUrl=https\://services.gradle.org/distributions/gradle-6.5-all.zip
 `

     I am still testing other gradle versions to see if they will work with KivAds.
+This change might be unnecessary for recent versions of Python for Android.

 3. Now change the following fields in your `buildozer.spec` file.
 `android.permissions`,